Shih-Yu-Yeh/GPT5_Codex/frontend/README.md

 npm test      # execute automated tests with the built-in node:test runner
 ```

 The project intentionally avoids third-party dependencies so it can run in restricted environments.
-When the platform is ready to evolve, replace the static setup with your framework of choice (Next.js, Remix, Astro, etc.) and hook it into the backend API.
+When the platform evolves,
+replace the static setup with your framework of choice (Next.js, Remix, Astro, etc.) and hook it into the backend API.